zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 The word “ache” (ache) means pain.
 So, a “headache”  is a pain that you have in your head, of course.
 Our dialogue is all about hea daches.
-Lupe begins by asking Eiji, “Why are you lying on the couch with t he lights out?”
+Lupe begins by asking Eiji, “Why are you lying on the couch with the lights out?”
 “To lie” (lie) means to put your body in what we would call a hori zontal position.
 When you sleep on a bed, you lie on the bed.
 Your body is no t standing up.
 It’s, we would say, “lying (lying) down.”
 Notice the spelling chan ges when it is turned into a participle (or “-ing”) form.

 Eiji is lying on a “couch” or a “sofa” – a big thin g that two or more people can sit in.
 He has the “lights out,” meaning he’s turned the lights off in the room so that it’s dark.
 Lupe says, “Oh, you poor thing.”
 The phr ase “poor thing” is used to show sympathy or pity for another person who is in a bad or difficult situation.
 When you feel sorry for another person who is havin g a bad time, you might use that phrase, “Oh, you poor thing.”
 She says, “Do yo u have a headache?”
 Eiji says, “Yes, a very bad one.
 My head is throbbing.”